Southern France Road Trip 2026: Route, Map & Provence

 Can I do a road trip in the South of France by car instead of a campervan?

 Absolutely.
-The infrastructure is excellent: boutique hotels from €95/night, Airbnb country houses from €120/night, small hostels from €50/night.
-Rental cars from Munich/Frankfurt to Marseille from €35/day, €300 one-way toll (Class 1).
-Road trip through the South of France with your own car Works identically – just replace campsite with hotel.
-Costs are similar.
+The infrastructure is excellent: boutique hotels from €95/night, Airbnb cottages from €120/night, small hostels from €50/night.
+Rental cars from Munich/Frankfurt to Marseille start at €35/day, with a one-way toll of €300 (Class 1).
+A road trip through southern France with your own car works the same way – just replace campsites with hotels.
+The costs are similar.